 Undaunted and unwilling to believe in grim prospects for their little boy, his parents, Wendy Payne and John Poston, and his grandparents, Brenda and John Duncan of Houston, looked all over the country for resources for children with Down syndrome.
 They found that answer at The Rise Center at University of Alabama.
 They worked to build a similar program in Texas, and as a result, founded The Rise School for Dallas in 1998.
 Thanks to the years he spent as a young student at The Rise School of Dallas, Michael, the boy who inspired its founding, is now a confident, high school graduate working full-time and paying taxes.

 The Rise School of Houston After their success launching a school in Dallas, the Houston community asked the Duncan's if they could help start a Rise School in Houston.
 John Duncan, worn down from the work of starting Rise Dallas, replied pithily, “Sure, if someone will give us a million dollars to start it!”
 Unbeknownst to them, their friends led a covert fundraising campaign, quietly raising $1 million to launch the school.
 In 1999, friends and colleagues surprised John Duncan on his birthday with news of the completed campaign.
 The school opened on January 20, 2000 with 17 students in classrooms created in an office building generously donated by Texas Children’s Hospital.
 The school hired Jan Stailey, a 30-year educator, as their Executive Director.

-When there was no longer space in their current building, the board of directors decided to expand the school by building a new facility which could double enrollment.
-In Fall 2011, Rise completed the building on a prominent corner in the Texas Medical Center.
+When there was no longer space to expand in the TCH office building, the board of directors decided to build a new facility which could double enrollment.
+In fall 2011, Rise completed the building on a prominent corner in the Texas Medical Center.
 This bright, beautiful building has capacity for 120 students.
 For more on the facility, click here.